 - Household and Personal Belongings, furniture, appliances, jewelry and clothing

 - Income-producing real estate (exempt in California under limited conditions)

 - Burial spaces and certain related items for applicant and spouse

 - Cash Value Life Insurance policies as long as the cash surrender value of all policies combined does not exceed $1,500.
 If they do exceed $1,500 in total cash surrender value, then the cash value in these policies is countable.

 - Cash – In California the nursing home spouse cannot have more than $2,000

-The Law Office of Roy W. Litherland has been providing quality estate planning and elder care services in the Greater Bay Area since 1975.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law has been providing quality estate planning and elder care services in the Greater Bay Area since 1975.
 We are members of the American Academy of Estate Planning Attorneys, a national membership organization committed to assisting attorneys in providing quality estate planning services to their clients.
 We are also members of the National Academy of Elder Law Attorneys, a membership organization comprised of attorneys in the private and public sectors who deal with legal issues affecting the elderly and disabled.

 Our team of qualified and experienced individuals, many of whom have been with our firm for over 10 years, are trained in the complex areas of estate planning, trusts, probate, Medi-Cal, special needs planning, tax law and geriatric care management.
 The aim of all members of the law firm is to help you accomplish your estate planning goals and to take the mystery out of the planning process.